gto76/my-linux-setup/README.md

 * **wi** - Tries to find description of a command using "whatis", "apt-cache show" and "type".
 Returns first match.

-### .Desktop/WTF MAN:
+### Desktop/WTF MAN:
 Long list of unix commands with short descriptions.
 Useful for quick search before you start googling.
-In .bashrc there are few aliases defined that enable quick access, namely:
+In .bashrc there are few aliases that enable quick access, namely:
 ```
 	m1 -> less .Desktop/WTF MAN
 	c1 -> grep .Desktop/WTF MAN